April 28, 2019

 “Rewind” is not an easy film to watch, but it’s an inspiring example of how someone can confront trauma and use the art of moviemaking as a form of therapy and as a way to help others.

-UPDATE: Step 1 Films and Grizzly Creek Films will release “Rewind” in New York City on March 27, 2020, and in Los Angeles on April 3, 2020.
+UPDATE: FilmRise will release “Rewind” on digital and VOD on May 8, 2020.
 PBS will premiere “Rewind” as part of the “Independent Lens” series on May 11, 2020.